Menu

 It is important to consider your chances of collecting on a judgment before you go to the trouble and expense of starting a court action.
 It is also important to remember that collecting on the judgment will be up to you and at your expense.

 You may also want to look at whether the person will have more money or assets in the future.
-A judgment is valid for ten years and, if registered with the Court of King's Bench, may be renewed for further ten year periods.
-If the person later gets a job, has a better year in business, inherits money or buys assets, you can take enforcement action based on your judgment at that time.
+A judgment is valid for ten years and may be renewed for further ten-year periods.
+If the person’s financial situation later improves, you can take enforcement action based on your judgment at that time.

 For more information see Collecting on a Judgment.